On this page:

 Dam owners and managers can implement engineering controls and safety management systems to reduce the risk of failure.

-Due to Australia’s dam safety record, the likelihood of a major dam failure is very low.
-Nevertheless, the history of serious dam failures internationally is testimony to the importance of maintaining comprehensive dam safety management programs.
+Australia has a good dam safety record.
+The likelihood of a major dam failure happening is very low.
+However, the history of serious dam failures around the world tells us how important it is to maintain strong dam safety management programs.

-The greater the damage a dam could cause if it were to fail, the more effort a dam owner needs to put into monitoring it.
+The more damage a dam could cause if it were to fail, the more effort a dam owner needs to put into monitoring it.

-Dam owners also prepare operations and maintenance manuals with instructions on how to operate the dam under many different conditions, such as during a large flood.
+The operations and maintenance manuals dam owners prepare have instructions on how to operate the dam under many different conditions, such as during a large flood.

-While Victoria’s dam safety record is good, some of our older dams were built as far back as the 1860s.
-Although these dams were constructed to the best standards of the day, design standards have improved over time, as we gain better knowledge on storms, earthquakes and construction techniques.
+In Victoria, some of our older dams were built as far back as the 1860s.
+Although these dams were constructed to the best standards of the day, design standards have improved over time as we gain better knowledge on storms, earthquakes and construction techniques.

 As standards improve, dam owners assess their dams for risks and identify work that can be done to improve safety.

-All large dams, or dams with potential to cause significant damage if they fail, need to have a Dam Safety Emergency Plan.
-This plan guides the dam owner's response to an unwanted situation at the dam.
-Testing the plan with emergency service organisations builds trust and an understanding of everyone's responsibilities in the unlikely event of a dam safety emergency.
+All large dams, or dams with the potential to cause significant damage if they fail, need to have a Dam Safety Emergency Plan.
+This plan guides the dam owner's response to an emergency situation at the dam.
+Testing the plan with emergency services and other relevant stakeholders builds trust and an understanding of everyone's responsibilities.

-The Emergency Management Manual of Victoria assigns roles to emergency service organisations and other agencies for types of incidents.
+The State Emergency Response Plan assigns roles to emergency service organisations and other agencies for types of incidents.